stjudecloud/rfcs/text/chipseq_workflow.md

 | Roadmap Epigenomics Project | Pash 3.0 | https://www.nature.com/articles/nature14248#Sec12                                                     |
 | Cistrome                    | BWA      | http://cistrome.org/db/#/, https://academic.oup.com/nar/article/47/D1/D729/5193328#129642788          |

-Internally, Computational Biology has historically used BWA to map ChIP-Seq data.
-The Center for Applied Bioinformatics also uses BWA as their standard aligner for ChIP-Seq experiments.
+Within St. Jude, Computational Biology has historically used BWA to map ChIP-Seq data.
+Also, the St. Jude Center for Applied Bioinformatics uses BWA as their standard aligner for ChIP-Seq experiments.

 ## Multiple mapped reads

-To reduce false positives, ChIP-Seq experiments commonly filter to only uniquely mapped reads.
-In order to simplify the ChIP-Seq workflow and to provide the most widely usable alignment data, we do not filter reads.
+To reduce false positives, ChIP-Seq experiments commonly filter out reads that are not uniquely mapped.
+In order to simplify the ChIP-Seq workflow and to provide the most widely usable alignment data, however, we do not filter reads.

 # Specification